The 20 Best Melanoma Doctors in Italy

 Turin, IT

-Pietro Quaglino practices in Turin, Italy.
+Pietro Quaglino practices practicing medicine in Turin, Italy.
 Mr. Quaglino is rated as an Elite expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Cutaneous T-Cell Lymphoma (CTCL), Sezary Syndrome, Mycosis Fungoides, and T-Cell Lymphoma.
+He is also highly rated in 43 other conditions, according to our data.
+His clinical expertise encompasses Cutaneous T-Cell Lymphoma (CTCL), Sezary Syndrome, Mycosis Fungoides, and T-Cell Lymphoma.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.